rse/ipc-mutex/README.md

 -----

-This [Node.js](https://nodejs.org) module provides an abstraction layer for Inter-Process-Communication through Mutual Exclusion Lock (Mutex).
+This [Node.js](https://nodejs.org) module provides an abstraction layer for Inter-Process-Communication (IPC) through a Mutual Exclusion Lock (Mutex).
 It supports the following modes:

 - Single-Process-Model (SPM):<br/>
   This is for Node applications NOT using the `cluster` module.
 The